The Silver Lapwing Awards 2025

 The Silver Lapwing Award recognises farmers who go that extra mile to protect and enhance the countryside in which they farm, demonstrating how high-quality food production exists hand-in-hand with sound environmental management.

-The award is generously sponsored by Kings Crops, who are Frontier Agriculture’s specialist crops and environmental land management business and an industry leader in the provision of conservation, green cover, forage and game cover seed mixtures; and Land App, a digital mapping platform empowering land managers to unlock the full potential of their land through tailored mapping technology, strategic partnerships, and collaborative solutions.
+The award is generously sponsored by Frontier Agriculture, an industry leader in the provision of conservation, green cover and forage seed mixes, and Land App, a digital mapping platform empowering land managers to unlock the full potential of their land through tailored mapping technology, strategic partnerships, and collaborative solutions.
 The FWAG Association is very grateful to have the support of these organisations.

 About the FWAG Silver Lapwing Award